 I personally find it good to support the stitches area.
 Especially when I walk.
-I used to make sure I wore this girdle when I move about, and I would take it off before I lied down or sleep.
+I used to make sure I wore this girdle when I moved about, and I would take it off before I lay down or sleep.

 But when I had my second baby, I used to use the normal tummy girdle.
-And I found that tummy girdle was easier and more practical to wear with the same benefit.
+And I found that tummy girdle was easier and more practical to wear with the same benefits.

 4. Do Pelvic Floor Exercise

-This simple exercise is similar like Kegel exercise.
+This simple exercise is similar to Kegel exercises.
 It’s a muscle holding and tightening around your pelvic floor as if you’re holding your pee.

 5. Eating Healthy Food

-I can’t stress enough about the importance of healthy diet after C-section.
-As you need the right food to give you energy to recover and keep you in the right track of recovery.
-You also want the right food that keep you away from constipation problem and prevent any other illnesses.
+I can’t stress enough about the importance of a healthy diet after C-section.
+As you need the right food to give you the energy to recover and keep you on the right track of recovery.
+You also want the right food that keeps you away from the constipation problem and prevents any other illnesses.

 6. Enough Rest

-Cesarean section is a major surgery.
-So it takes time for your body to heal.
-Besides, you’ll constantly lack of sleep due to feeding your baby in the night.
+The cesarean section takes time to heal.
+And in the first few months, you’ll constantly lack sleep due to feeding your baby in the night.

-Therefore, if you want a quick c-section recovery, you’ll have to give your body good rest as much as you can.
-And try to rest during the day whenever your baby having day naps.
+Therefore, if you want a quick c-section recovery, you’ll have to give your body a good rest as much as you can.
+And try to rest during the day whenever your baby has day naps.

 7. Don’t Lift Heavy Weight